SmitaRath/Bus-Service-Simulation/README.md

 Observations
 1. As time passes the distance between the busses changed and after 8 hours of simulation, all busses arrived at the same stop and the poeple waiting at the bus stops increased over time.
-2. Experiments are performed for different scenarios to keep the distance between the busses unifrom and to observe the minimum, maximum ane average number of people waiting at bus stops number of people waiting at each bus stop.
+2. Experiments are performed for different scenarios to keep the distance between the busses unifrom and to observe the minimum, maximum and average number of people waiting at each bus stop.

 Experiments
 1. Board the number of people at every bus stop which is equal to the average of all the queues at bus stops.